oszuidwest/zwfm-babbel/README.md

 ## Credits

-Developed by ZuidWest FM, a local radio station in the Netherlands.
+Developed by ZuidWest FM for newsroom operations across multiple local radio stations in the Netherlands.